 Extremophiles are specifically adapted to their particular niche environment; with many evolutionary adaptations allowing anaerobes, thermophiles and halophiles to flourish in these environments.

 We cordially invite research and review papers in this new cross-journal series, looking at the mechanistic adaptation of any species which thrive in extreme environments.
-Submissions are welcomed to Frontiers in Zoology, Movement Ecology, Zoological Letters and Microbiome, and its two sister journals: Environmental Microbiome and Animal Microbiome.
+Submissions are welcomed to Frontiers in Zoology, Movement Ecology, Zoological Letters, Annals of Microbiology, Environmental Microbiome, Animal Microbiome and Microbiome,

 Submit to Animal Microbiome.